All about beetroot benefits for men

 How to use beet juice

 To maximize all the health benefits beets have to offer, your best bet is consuming them as a whole food.
-That’s because juicing strips fruits and vegetables of essential nutrients like fiber, which is important for digestive health, heart health, and weight management.
+That’s because juicing strips fruits and vegetables of essential nutrients like fiber, which is important for digestive health, heart health, and even weight management.
 Beet juice on its own may also have a lot of sugar.

 Bottom line